mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 System observability is ensured by the implementation of OpenTelemetry and the Aspire Dashboard.
 Additionally, you'll find implementations of design patterns such as mediator, factory, strategy, and several others.

+The implementation of business domain logic is kept to a minimum.
+Selected use cases were implemented to demonstrate communication between layers and the use of domain and integration events.

 ## Table of contents

 * [1.
 Instalation](#1-Installation)